b3i-gh/monster-hunter-be/README.md

  - DELETE /api/v1/cans/{id} : delete a can from the collection

 ### Versions
 - 1.0.0 : initial version
   - implemented basic CRUD APIs to manage directly the collection
 - 1.1.0 :
   - added _sugarless_ option to the can model
   - each records now has a datestamp value that is used by the frontend to manage the synchronization with the backend
   - logical deletion of record is now managed by a _deleted_ attribute of the Can object to facilitate the synchronization with mobile devices
+- 1.2.0 :
+  - implemented the image handling APIs to store, delete and retrieves photos of the cans

 ### Future implementations:
  - implement all the tests
  - image upload from the mobile app
  - barcode recognition (possibly a front-end feature)
- - mobile synchronization with the backend for offline usage